Nipah virus case reported in Kozhikode | Health

 Nipah virus case reported in Kozhikode

-A case of Nipah virus was registered in Kozhikode in Kerala on Monday, informed Coimbatore district collector GS Sameeran, adding that they are taking all necessary precautions on the border.
+A case of Nipah virus was registered in Kozhikode in Kerala, Kozhikode (Kerala) [India], September 6 (ANI)

 - Country: